f2mahmud/bigdata2019w/assignment0.md

 Ans 1 :
 -------
-The word that occurs most is "love" and "in"(4 times).
+The word that occurs most is "love" and "in"(4 times each).

 Ans 2 :
 -------